De Quervain tenosynovitis

 Overview

-De Quervain tenosynovitis (dih-kwer-VAIN ten-oh-sine-oh-VIE-tis) is a painful condition affecting the tendons on the thumb side of the wrist.
-If you have de Quervain tenosynovitis, you will probably feel pain when you turn your wrist, grasp anything or make a fist.
+De Quervain tenosynovitis (dih-kwer-VAIN ten-oh-sine-oh-VIE-tis) is a painful condition that affects the tendons on the thumb side of the wrist.
+If you have de Quervain tenosynovitis, you typically feel pain when you turn your wrist, grip something or make a fist.

-Although the exact cause of de Quervain tenosynovitis isn't known, any activity that relies on repetitive hand or wrist movement — such as working in the garden, playing golf or racket sports, or lifting a baby — can make it worse.
+The exact cause of de Quervain tenosynovitis isn't known.
+But activities that involve repeating the same hand or wrist movements can make the condition worse.
+For example, gardening, playing golf or racket sports, and lifting a baby can make it worse.

 Symptoms